jetstream-cloud/js2docs/docs/general/object.md

 - [Creating an application credential and openrc on Jetstream2](https://docs.jetstream-cloud.org/ui/cli/openrc/){target=_blank}
 - [Installing Openstack Clients](https://docs.jetstream-cloud.org/ui/cli/clients/){target=_blank}

-#### Trying the object store from the CLI
+#### Using the object store with s3api compatibility

-Once you have sourced your application credential based openrc and installed the python-openstack and python-swiftclient client you can proceed to generate your ec2-style credentials.
+Once you have sourced your application credential based openrc and installed the python-openstack and python-swiftclient client you will need to generate your ec2-style credentials.

 The CLI command is: